Paying for care for the elderly

 If you don’t qualify for support from the local authority or from the NHS, you’ll have to fund the cost of your care from your own income and savings.
 Although bear in mind that once you’ve spent down your savings to below the thresholds, you should eventually qualify for state support.

 Hopefully your pension will go some way to covering the cost of care.
-However, if you need to move into a care home, the average cost in the UK in 2019 – according to experts Laing & Buisson – was £33,852, which is over £2,800 a month.
+However, if you need to move into a care home, the average cost in the UK in 2023 – according to www.carehome.co.uk(opens in a new tab) – is £3,552 a month.

 These fees do tend to be all inclusive, so you shouldn’t have many more expenses to pay for on top.
 Nevertheless, these are significant sums of money for most people to find.

 As a starting point, it’s worth ensuring that you are getting all the benefits that you’re entitled to.
-The key one that all people over 65 who need care should qualify for – regardless of how much money they have – is attendance allowance.
+The key one that all people over state pension age, who need care, should qualify for – regardless of how much money they have – is attendance allowance(www.gov.uk opens in a new tab).

 There are two levels of attendance allowance.
 The lower rate is paid to people who need help either in the day or at night.
 While the higher rate is paid to those who need help both day and night.